harveyr/PyPractice/README.md

-PyFunds
+PyPractice
 =======

-Brushing up on some Python fundamentals
+Brushing up on some Python